Docker frequently asked questions (FAQ)

-If you really need to change its setting, make sure to change it back to its default value afterwards.
+If you really need to change its setting, make sure to change it back to its default valueopen_in_new afterwards.

 Typically, this message is returned if the service is already bound to your localhost.
 As a result, requests coming to the container from outside are dropped.
 To correct this problem, change the service's configuration on your localhost so that the service accepts requests from all IPs.
 If you aren't sure how to do this, check the documentation for your OS.

 Why do I get Cannot connect to the Docker daemon.
 Is the docker daemon running on this host? when using docker-machine?

 This error points out that the docker client cannot connect to the virtual

 machine.
 This means that either the virtual machine that works underneath

 docker-machine is not running or that the client doesn't correctly point at

 To verify that the docker machine is running you can use the